ensemble-ai/exercise-2-camera-control-Echo108471/Obscura/Peer Review.md

 ___
 #### Justification #####
-The implementation is perfect.
-The camera scrolls smoothly, the vessel is pushed when it touches the left side of the box, and the export fields meet all requirements.
+The autoscroll camera box is proportionally designed, with boundaries that can be successfully toggled as needed.
+The vessel is constrained within the boundaries of the autoscroll camera box, remaining precisely at the edges when attempting to move beyond the defined area.
+The camera scrolls to the right at a constant speed, creating the effect of a stationary target within the box.

 ___
 ### Stage 3 ###